nums-project/nums/cluster-setup/README.md

 ```
 3. In the ```available_node_types``` field, edit the ```node_config``` field for ```nums.head.default```.
 This will configure the head node.
 You can choose the ec2 instance type, disk and AMI for the head node here.
 Also edit the resources field to set the number of CPUs nums would use.
-A good rule of thumb is to set it to number of physical cores - 2.
+A good rule of thumb is to set it to number of cores - 2.
 For example for r5.16xlarge machines, we set it to 32 - 2 = 30.
 ```
 available_node_types: